Chengara struggle: Eviction of Harrisons Malayalam Ltd.

-Some isolated incidents reported from various districts, which came to the notice of revenue authorities since 2004, led to an operation to verify the legitimacy of Harrisons Malayalam Ltd. landholdings.
-In 2006 the Kerala government conducted a detailed report about the land holdings of Harrisons Malayalam Ltd. The two volume report spanning over a 1’000 pages concluded that the land held by the company is illegal.
+Some isolated incidents reported from various districts, which had came to the notice of revenue authorities since 2004, led to an operation to verify the legitimacy of Harrisons Malayalam Ltd.'s landholdings.
+In 2006, the Kerala government conducted a detailed report about the company's landholdings.
+The two volume report, which spanned over 1,000 pages, concluded that the land held by the company is illegal.
 "The company's case was not excess land ceiling case.
 It was actually a case of illegal holding of thousands of acres of land by using forged documents," land revenue commissioner Nivedita P Haran said.
-According to the Government of Kerala, Harrisons Malayalam Ltd. has got as much as 59, 363 acres (or 2’402 ha) of illegal land in the state of Kerala.
+According to the Government of Kerala, Harrisons Malayalam Ltd. has as much as 59,363 acres (or 2,402 ha) of illegal land in the state of Kerala.

-Several governments initiated probes but followed them up with little action until 2013.
-The government had constituted the special team headed by Mr. Rajamanikyam following a Kerala High Court on 28 February to take over all the unauthorised landholdings, if any, of HML in the State.
-In October, 2013, M. G. Rajamanickam with power vested by Kerala high court and Kerala Land Conservancy Act - inspected the land in four districts, one of them the Kumbazha near Chengara.
-He heard the company's contentions and finally decided that the land belonged to the government and the company was an illegal occupant.
+Several governments initiated probes, but followed them up with little action until 2013.
+The government created a special team led by Mr. Rajamanikyam, following a Kerala High Court on 28 February, to take over all unauthorised landholdings, if any, of HML in the state.
+In October, 2013, M.G.
+Rajamanickam, with power vested by the Kerala High Court and the Kerala Land Conservancy Act, inspected the land in four districts, one of them the Kumbazha, near Chengara.
+He heard the company's contentions and finally decided that the land belonged to the government, and that the company was an illegal occupant.

-On 5 November 2013 a meeting of the representatives of agitators of Chengara land struggle, officials and Chief Minister of Kerala, Oommen Chandy was held in the chamber of the Chief Minister.
+On 5 November 2013, a meeting of representatives of the agitators of the Chengara land struggle, officials, and Chief Minister of Kerala, Oommen Chandy, was held in the chamber of the Chief Minister.

-A final decision on issuing eviction notice was taken by revenue minister Adoor Prakash in consultation with chief minister Oommen Chandy.
+A final decision on issuing an eviction notice was taken by revenue minister Adoor Prakash, in consultation with chief minister Oommen Chandy.

-On 28 November 2014 the government served eviction notice to Harrisons Malayalam Ltd. to vacate 29,185 acres of land spread over districts, including Chengara estate in Pathanamthitta district.
+On 28 November 2014, the government served an eviction notice to Harrisons Malayalam Ltd. to vacate 29,185 acres of land spread over districts, including Chengara estate in Pathanamthitta district.
 Harrison had usurped a total of 62,500 acres of land.
-The remaining land in Ernakulam, Kozhikode, Thrissur and Wayanad districts will be taken over in the second stage.
+The remaining land in Ernakulam, Kozhikode, Thrissur, and Wayanad districts were to be taken over in the second stage.
 It was noticed that they had usurped land after forging documents.

-After the above-mentioned order to take over 29,000 acres of land from HML, government had in 2015 shifted its focus to those estates that are in the custody of various private groups, most of which were sold by HML.
+In 2015, after the above-mentioned order, the government shifted its focus to those estates that are in the custody of various private groups, most of which were sold by HML.